confluentinc/kafka-tutorials/README.md

 If you want to hack on this site to add a new tutorial or make a change, follow these instructions.

 ### Prerequisites

+The followging prerequisites are **_only_** required if you are going to run the microsite locally.
+If you are interested in testing tutorials locally see the [Testing Locally](#testing-locally) section of the README.

 Make sure you have the following installed: